joshkunz/binfiles/readme.md

 * status.py - A python script that writes various system information to stdout in [dzen2][]'s format for display.
 The top of it actually has a class for adding in arbitrary information.
 It's actually kinda cool.
+* tn - A simple command to open a new not taking file.
 * updatesums - Update a checksums file
 * watcher - A script that runs some command when a file (or directory of files) updates by using inotify.
 Handy for doing things like re-compiling files.